List of Detroit Lions broadcasters: Current

 The Lions' flagship radio station is WXYT-FM 97.1.
 The broadcast team includes Dan Miller on play-by-play, Lomas Brown on color commentary, and T. J. Lang as sideline reporter.

 The team moved back to WXYT after having been on WJR since the 2016 NFL season, which followed a 20-year relationship with WXYT.
 The decision to part with WXYT was reportedly instigated by a demand by the team for the station to fire on-air personality Mike Valenti—who has had a history of making comments critical of the Lions during his drive-time show—as a condition of any future renewal.
 A CBS Radio spokesperson stated that their refusal was meant to maintain the station's integrity.

 Former

 WXYT (AM) was the sole flagship station from 1998 - 2004.
 WKRK-FM (later WXYT (AM)) became the co-flagship in 2004.

-Detroit's WWJ was the team's flagship station prior to 1998 and continued to simulcast WXYT (AM)'s broadcasts prior to the team's move to WKRK.
+Detroit's WWJ Newsradio 950 was the team's flagship station from 1989 to 1998 and continued to simulcast WXYT (AM)'s broadcasts prior to the team's move to WKRK.
 Prior to 1989, WJR had served as the Lions' radio flagship.